fjp/ppp/ch4-computation/ch4-review.md

 15. What are some common problems with switch-statements?

-16. What is the function of each part of the header line in a for-loop, and in what sequence are they executed?
+16. What is the function of each part of the header line in a `for`-loop, and in what sequence are they executed?

-17. When should the for-loop be used and when should the while-loop be used?
+17. When should the for-loop be used and when should the `while`-loop be used?

 18. How do you print the numeric value of a char?

-19. Describe what the line char foo(int x) means in a function definition.
+19. Describe what the line char `foo(int x)` means in a function definition.

 20. When should you define a separate function for part of a program?
 List reasons.